wp-plugins/angularjs-for-wp/readme.txt

 * Fixed 404 issue with angular.min.js.map
 * Added in per-page for directives and shortcode for setting posts_per_page
 * Updated documentation website and readme

+= 1.1 =
+* Added Taxonomy and post type to new post creation